What is a financial assessment?

 The financial assessment, or means test, establishes how much you’ll have to pay towards the cost of your care.
 It’s carried out by your local council.
 It is separate to the care needs assessment to establish what care you require.

 Nearly everyone will have to contribute something towards their care home fees.
 The assessment will look at your income (including certain benefits), and capital (including savings).
 It may include the value of your home if you own it but this isn't always taken into consideration.

 Wealth in the form of money or items that have a financial value.
 For example, savings, investments, land and property.

 What will I have to pay?

 Most people will have to contribute all their income, apart from a small Personal Expenses Allowance.
 This is currently £24.90 a week in England.
 You might also receive £5.75 a week if you're single, or £8.60 if you're in a couple, through the Savings Pension Credit disregard.

 Some amounts are ignored when calculating your income, including:

-- certain benefits, such as the mobility components of Personal Independence Payment and Disability Living Allowance
+- certain benefits, such as the mobility components of Personal Independence Payment, Disability Living Allowance or Armed Forces Independence Payment

 - half of private pensions or retirement annuities, if you’re giving them to a partner who is living at home